dgonzalez7/JavaDesignPatterns/README.md

 	Flyweight - Use sharing to support large numbers of fine-grained objects efficiently.

 	Proxy - Provide a surrogate or place-holder for another object to control access to it.
 (Good for concurrency.)

+Behavioral -- Help manage what classes actually do

+	Chain of Responsibility - Avoid coupling a sender of a request to its receiver by giving more than one object a chance to handle a request.
+Chain the receiving objects and pass the request along the chain until an object handles it.

+	Command - Encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests and support undoable operations.